armindaestrada/REU-2021/_build/html/_sources/options/catvehicle_installations.rst.txt

      `CATVehicle Simulator Installations <https://jmscslgroup.github.io/catvehicle/index.html>`_

-.. note:: Start by installing VMWARE.
-Instructions are in above link.
-Once you have completed those installations return here.
+.. note:: Instructions are in above link.
+Once you have completed those installations and you are able to visualize the catvehicle in gazebo, return here for the next installations.